A Parameter-free Adaptive Resonance Theory-based Topological Clustering Algorithm Capable of Continual Learning

 \subsubsection{Results}

-During grid search, each algorithm is trained by using all the data points, and calculating the Normalized Mutual Information (NMI) \cite{strehl02} score by using the same data points as training.
-We repeat the evaluation 15 times with data points selected by different random seeds.
-The result of the parameter setting that gives the median NMI score among 15 runs is used for comparison.
-Table \ref{tab:paramGrid_2d} summarizes the results of grid search for synthetic dataset.
-It can be seen that the parameter values for each algorithm are depending on the environment.
+During grid search, each algorithm is trained using all available data points, and the Normalized Mutual Information (NMI) \cite{strehl02} score is computed on the same set used for training.
+This evaluation is repeated 15 times with different random seeds for data selection.
+For comparison, we use the parameter setting corresponding to the median NMI score among the 15 runs.
+Table \ref{tab:paramGrid_2d} summarizes the grid search results for the synthetic dataset.
+These results indicate that the optimal parameter values for each algorithm depend on the environment.